Louise Rasmussen: After Frederick VIII's death

-In 1854, the couple bought the manor, Jægerspris Slot, as a place to spend their private life, and after Frederick's death in 1863, Louise lived a discreet life there.
+After Frederick's death in 1863, Louise lived a discreet life.
+In 1864, she bought the property Ny Vestergade 13 which served as her city home for the rest of her life.
+The rest of the year was spent either at Jægerspris Castle or Skodsborg.
 When she died, she left Jægerspris Slot "to the benefit of poor and destitute servant girls" in her last will and testament.
-Her tomb is at the castle.
+Her tomb is at Jægerspris Castle.

+In 1873, she founded "Frederick the VII's Foundation for Poor Women from the Working Class" in Copenhagen.

+Commemoration

-In 1873, she founded "Frederick the VII:s Foundation for Poor Women from the Working Class", and the house at 1 Nansengade, Copenhagen, was called "The Danner House".
-In November 2024, Queen Mary of Denmark unveiled a sculpture opposite the Danner House, in honour of Countess Danner.
+"Frederick the VII's Foundation for Poor Women from the Working Class" (Nansensgade 1) was renamed the Danner House, in honour of Countess Danner.
+The organization is now known simply as "Danner".

+A monument to Countess Danner designed by Kirsten Justesen was unveiled in Copenhagen in 2024.
+It stands at the corner of Vester Søgade and Gyldenløvesgade.

+The public space Danners Plads in Hillerød is also named after Countess Danner.

+The Museum of National Museum at Frederiksborg Castle hosted an exhibition about Countess Danner in 2025.